-BSK offers only one degree program, which is oriented toward ministerial leadership and requires seventy-five (75) [ninety (90) hours for those pursuing the Master of Divinity with a Pastoral Counseling Concentration] semester hours for completion.
+BSK offers only one degree program, which is oriented toward ministerial leadership and requires seventy-five (75) semester hours for completion.

 The Seminary has established four goals for the Master of Divinity program:

 Informed Witness: Contextual and experiential knowledge of Christian scripture, history, theology, and practice relevant to ministerial vocations.